go-analyze/charts/examples/README.md

 ## `ChartOption` / `OptionFunc` Example List

 * [bar_chart-1-basic](./2-OptionFunc/bar_chart-1-basic) - Bar chart with included mark points and mark lines.
+* [doughnut_chart-1-basic](./2-OptionFunc/doughnut_chart-1-basic) - Doughnut chart, a variation on a pie chart with the center opened up, allowing labels or other values to be put in the middle to save space.
 * [chinese](./2-OptionFunc/chinese) - Line chart with chinese characters that uses a custom font (must be downloaded by user, see comment in code).
 * [funnel_chart-1-basic](./2-OptionFunc/funnel_chart-1-basic) - Basic funnel chart.
 * [horizontal_bar_chart-1-basic](./2-OptionFunc/horizontal_bar_chart-1-basic) - Basic horizontal bar chart.